tim-group/scalaquery-play-iteratees/README.md

  *  Use any `Query` as an `Enumerator` which plugs right in to Play 2.0.x [Comet](http://www.playframework.com/documentation/2.0.x/ScalaComet) support or other asynchronous processing
- *  Underlying database transaction provides read consistency across async chunksed reads
+ *  Underlying database transaction provides read consistency across async chunked reads
  *  Easy logging callbacks
  *  Robust error handling
  *  Well-tested library extracted from production code